A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: Introduction

 \section{Introduction}

-Traffic congestion in large cities has caused significant problems in natural environment, human society and global economy.
-In Australia, congestion cost has been expected to be over 27.7 billion Australian dollars by 2030 (see \cite{AAA}).
-Meanwhile, the average occupancy of private vehicles (that is, number of people per car) is very low; it is around 1.2 people per car in Melbourne (see \cite{vicroads}) and is slightly above 1.2 across Australia.
-By improving the vehicle occupancy, proactive techniques has a great potential to reduce (the growth of) traffic demands and mitigate congestion.
+Traffic congestion in large cities has caused significant problems in the environment, human society and economy.
+In Australia, congestion cost has been expected to be over 27.7 billion Australian dollars by 2030 (see \citep{AAA}).
+Meanwhile, the average occupancy of private vehicles (i.e., the number of people per car) is very low, around 1.2 people per car in Melbourne (see \citep{vicroads}) and slightly above 1.2 across Australia.
+By improving vehicle occupancy, proactive techniques have a great potential to reduce (the growth of) traffic demands and mitigate congestion.

 Ride-sharing services, offering shared rides for travelers who have similar itineraries, are an effective proactive technique to improve the utilization of vacant seats and increase the vehicle occupancy.
-From \cite{dOrey2012}, the average occupancy per travel kilometer would increase by 48\% once providing ride-sharing services.
-Ride-sharing enables fare-sharing between passengers with door-to-door services and comfortable riding experiences: it balances the traveling experiences and financial benefits of passengers.
-Also, \cite{Wang2018} found that ride-sharing can reduce 20\%-30\% travel distance and 20\%-25\% taxi requirement in Singapore, and, from \cite{Lin2012}, around 19\% travel mileage and 33\% taxis can be saved by implementing the ride-sharing services.
+From \citep{dOrey2012}, the average occupancy per travel kilometer would increase by 48\% once providing ride-sharing services.
+Ride-sharing enables fare-sharing between travelers with door-to-door services and comfortable riding experiences: it balances the traveling experiences and financial benefits of travelers.
+Also, \cite{Wang2018} found that ride-sharing can reduce 20\%-30\% travel distance and 20\%-25\% taxi requirement in Singapore.

 Methodologies for ride-sharing services have been considered in accordance with different respects.
-For instance, for systems with determined riders for each vehicle, conventional routing methods with enabled time window management have been developed in \cite{Cordeau2003,Baldacci2004}.
-Dynamic posted pricing mechanisms, such as auction-based and negotiation-based mechanisms, were also used in \cite{Kleiner2011,Furuhata2013,Nourinejad2016} to improve the quality of ride-sharing services, for which the itinerary prices usually varied with number of customers, travel distance and trip urgency, might lead to varying prices of itineraries.
-Also, the service quality can be further improved by appropriately \emph{matching} different passengers with similar itineraries, as studied in \cite{Ma2014,Wang2018}, which is the main concern of this paper.
+For instance, for systems with determined riders for each vehicle, conventional routing methods with enabled time window management have been developed in \citep{Cordeau2003, Baldacci2004}.
+Dynamic posted pricing mechanisms, such as auction-based and negotiation-based mechanisms, were also used in \citep{Kleiner2011, Furuhata2013, Nourinejad2016} to improve the quality of ride-sharing services, for which the itinerary prices usually varied with the number of travelers, and travel distance and trip urgency.
+The service quality can be further improved by appropriately \emph{matching} different travelers with similar itineraries, as studied in \citep{Ma2014, Wang2018}, which is the main concern of this paper.